bentoml/.github/profile/README.md

 BentoML is an open platform that simplifies machine-learning model deployment and runs high-performance model serving at scale.

 - [🍱 BentoML](https://github.com/bentoml/BentoML): The Unified Model Serving Framework
 - [🦄️ Yatai](https://github.com/bentoml/Yatai): Model Deployment at scale on Kubernetes
 - [🚀 bentoctl](https://github.com/bentoml/bentoctl): Fast model deployment on any cloud platform

-👉 [Pop into our Slack community!](https://join.slack.bentoml.org) We're happy to help with any issue you face or even just to meet you and hear what you're working on 😄
+👉 [Pop into our Slack community!](https://join.slack.bentoml.org) We're happy to help with any issue you face or even just to meet you and hear what you're working on.

 ---